Introduction Theory Inspirations Creative exercises Stay grounded & motivated Share your text with us

-Welcome to our online creative writing course delving into the intricate emotions of envy and jealousy.
+Welcome to our online creative writing course exploring envy and jealousy.
 Throughout history, envy and jealousy have been powerful motivators and sources of inspiration for writers, fueling narratives of rivalry, desire, and betrayal.
-In this course, we will explore the nuances of these complex emotions, allowing participants to gain deeper insights into human nature and the creative process.
-Join us on this journey as we uncover the hidden depths of envy and jealousy and harness their creative potential in our own writing.
+In this course, we will explore the differences between these complex emotions, allowing participants to acknowledge and separate.

 theory